Eoin O'Duffy: Civil War General and Garda Síochána

-In September 1922, Minister for Home Affairs Kevin O'Higgins was experiencing indiscipline within the recently formed Garda Síochána and O'Duffy was appointed Garda Commissioner after resigning from the army in order to take up the position.
+In September 1922, Minister for Home Affairs Kevin O'Higgins was experiencing indiscipline within the recently formed Garda Síochána and O'Duffy was appointed Garda Commissioner after resigning from the army to take up the position.
 O'Duffy was a fine organiser and has been given much of the credit for the emergence of a largely respected, non-political and unarmed police force.
 He insisted on a Catholic ethos to distinguish the Gardaí from their Royal Irish Constabulary (RIC) predecessors, and regularly told members of the force they were not just men working an ordinary job, but policemen fulfilling their religious duty.
-He was also a vocal opponent of alcohol in the force, instructing Gardaí to avoid it all costs.
+He was also a vocal opponent of alcohol in the force, instructing Gardaí to avoid it in his first public address as Garda Commissioner.
+He encouraged Garda members to join the Pioneer Total Abstinence Association of the Sacred Heart.
+Although Garda were not allowed to wear pins on their uniform, O'Duffy made an exception for the Pioneer pin.
+In 1924 during the Irish Army Mutiny he was appointed as General Officer Commanding of the Irish Army, holding both roles until 1925.

-In February, following a general election in 1933 Éamon de Valera dismissed O'Duffy as Garda Commissioner.
+In February, following a general election in 1933, Executive Council President Éamon de Valera dismissed O'Duffy as Garda Commissioner.
 In the Dáil de Valera explained the reason for his dismissal, stating "[O'Duffy] was likely to be biased in his attitude because of past political affiliations".
-The true reason, however, appears to have been the new government's discovery that in 1932, O'Duffy's was one of the voices urging W. T. Cosgrave to resort to a military coup rather than to turn over power to the incoming Fianna Fáil administration.
+The true reason, however, appears to have been the new government's discovery that shortly after the 1932 election, O'Duffy was one of the voices urging the Cumann na nGaedheal government of W. T. Cosgrave to resort to a military coup rather than to turn over power to the incoming Fianna Fáil administration.
 O'Duffy refused the offer of another position of equivalent rank in the public service.
-Ernest Blythe said many years later that the outgoing Government had become so alarmed by O'Duffy's conduct that had they returned to power they would have also acted as De Valera did and dismissed O'Duffy as Garda Commissioner.
-However O'Duffy's dismissal was criticised in the Dáil at the time by opposition politicians.
+Ernest Blythe said many years later that Cosgrave had become so alarmed by O'Duffy's conduct that had he returned to power he would have also sacked O'Duffy as De Valera had done.
+However O'Duffy's dismissal was criticised in the Dáil at the time by Cumann na nGaedheal politicians.